Tropical Storm Nicole bears down on the Bahamas, Florida

 New warnings and watches were issued for many parts of Florida, including the southwestern Gulf coastline which was devastated by Hurricane Ian, which struck as a Category 4 storm on Sept.
 28. The storm destroyed homes and damaged crops, including orange groves, across the state.

+Brown said the storm will affect a large part of the state.

+“Because the system is so large, really almost the entire east coast of Florida except the extreme southeastern part and the Keys is going to receive tropical storm force winds," he said.

 The storm is then expected to move across central and northern Florida into southern Georgia on Thursday, forecasters said.
-It was then expected to move across the Carolinas on Friday.
+It was then forecast to move across the Carolinas on Friday.

+“We are going to be concerned with rainfall as we get later into the week across portions of the southeastern United States and southern Appalachians, where there could be some flooding, flash flooding with that rainfall," Brown said.

 Early Wednesday, President Joe Biden declared an emergency in Florida and ordered federal assistance to supplement state, tribal and local response efforts to the approaching storm.
 The Federal Emergency Management Agency is still responding to those in need from Hurricane Ian.